kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

   - "/blog/release-notes-113"
 ---

-In Japanese culture, there is a concept of _kintsugi_ (金継ぎ) which can be loosely translated as "golden joinery.""
+In Japanese culture, there is a concept of _kintsugi_ (金継ぎ) which can be loosely translated as "golden joinery".
 It assumes mending objects with gold so that they become more beautiful after the improvements.
 With the 1.13 Tokyo release, we follow this amazing custom and provide some golden improvements to Kyma features.
-This includes installation improvements in Kyma Operator, a couple of tweaks in the brand new Serverless, and changes in Kyma CLI command nomenclature.
+This includes installation improvements in the Kyma Operator, a couple of tweaks in the brand new Serverless, and changes in the Kyma CLI command nomenclature.
 Apart from that, this release brings yet another set of new Compass features and redesigned backup functionality.
-Continue reading the release notes for the full story behind Kyma 1.13 Tokyo.
+Read on for the full story behind Kyma 1.13 Tokyo.
 <!-- overview -->

 See the overview of all changes in this release:

 - [Application Connector](#application-connector) - Deprecated Connector and Application Registry APIs
-- [Installation](#installation) - Improved error handling in Kyma Operator
+- [Installation](#installation) - Improved error handling in the Kyma Operator
 - [Eventing](#eventing) - Tracing enabled within Event Mesh
 - [Compass](#compass) - Availability zones in provisioned clusters, Applications hidden from Runtimes, Fetch Request for API specification
 - [CLI](#cli) - Provisioning commands renamed
-- [Serverless](#serverless) - Caching enabled, improved ServiceBinding creation, Kubeless Function CRD to be removed
+- [Serverless](#serverless) - Caching enabled, ServiceBinding creation improved, Kubeless Function CRD to be removed
 - [Backup](#backup) - Backup functionality redesigned, backup documentation provided

 ## Application Connector

 ### Deprecated Connector and Application Registry APIs

-With [Compass](https://github.com/kyma-incubator/compass) being the target API for the Application Connectivity topics, APIs of both Connector Service and Application Registry have been deprecated.
+With [Compass](https://github.com/kyma-incubator/compass) being the target API for the Application Connectivity topics, APIs of both the Connector Service and the Application Registry have been deprecated.
 To learn how to install Compass and integrate with it, refer to the [Compass documentation](https://kyma-project.io/docs/1.13/components/compass/#installation-enable-compass-in-kyma) or to the [Director GraphQL schema](https://github.com/kyma-incubator/compass/blob/master/components/director/pkg/graphql/schema.graphql) directly.
 Backward compatibility is preserved by the introduction of [Connectivity Adapter](https://github.com/kyma-incubator/compass/tree/master/components/connectivity-adapter).

 ## Installation

 ### Improved error handling in Kyma Operator

-Operations performed by Kyma Operator are now atomic.
+Operations performed by the Kyma Operator are now atomic.
 As a result, if an error occurs while processing a component, the controller restores the initial state of that component and retries the step.
 Read about [error handling and retry policy](https://kyma-project.io/docs/1.13/root/kyma#installation-error-handling) for more details.

 ## Eventing